nthndy/macrohet/README.md

 conda activate macrohet
 ```

+This project uses a development version of btrack that includes compatibility with pydantic ≥2, required by napari.
+To ensure compatibility with both tracking and visualisation components, btrack is installed directly from GitHub via pyproject.toml or the environment.yml file.

 Details of the hardware and software used to generate the analyses in this repository are provided in [reproducibility.md](reproducibility.md).

 ---